 For the purposes of the agency legislation, HMRC considers supervision, direction and control are best defined as follows:

-Supervision (S) is someone overseeing a person doing work, to ensure that person is doing the work they are required to do, and it is being done correctly to the required standard.
-Supervision can also involve helping the person where appropriate to develop their skills and knowledge.
+Supervision (S) is someone overseeing a person doing work to ensure that person is doing the work they are required to do, and it is being done correctly to the required standard.
+Supervision can also involve helping the person develop their skills and knowledge where appropriate.

-Direction (D) is someone making a person do his/her work in a certain way by providing them with instructions, guidance or advice as to how the work must be done.
-Someone providing direction will often coordinate how the work is done, as it is being undertaken.
+Direction (D) is someone making a person do their work in a certain way by providing them with instructions, guidance, or advice on how the work must be done.
+Someone providing direction will often coordinate how the work is done as it is being undertaken.